We won the battle, but war is yet to finish. We are facing a different risk now, with Covid-19 having spread around the world.

 But one thing is for sure: we have the experience now, we are stronger now.

 And this is not (only) about Covid-19 or China no longer being its epicentre.
 This is about China having sent medical supplies and a team of specialists to Italy.
-To help them and guide them in this war.

 This is also about the Mayor of the city of Oporto, in Portugal, having secured ventilators from Shenzhen.
 And announcing it in high-profile as some kind of victory and assurance, highlighting the fact that Shenzhen is currently the most advanced SmartCity in the world.

 These proceedings may come as a surprise for some people that were never exposed to China’s profound transformation ever since economic reforms took off, and had no idea whatsoever of the magnitude of changes that took place.

 And how these changes had equipped China to position itself as a major player in the global stage.